-Efforts to encourage sustainability at Florida State began in 2004, when a group of faculty and staff formed to expand recycling on campus.
+Efforts to encourage sustainability at Florida State began in 2004, when a group of faculty and staff formed a committee to expand recycling on campus.
 To continue to push these efforts forward, the Sustainable Campus Initiative Strategic Planning Group (SPG) was created to act as a steering committee for events, educational programming and service projects rooted in sustainability.
 The SPG then partnered with the Council for Sustainable Florida in 2007 to host the second annual Getting to GREEN, a campus and community sustainability conference.
 That same year, Florida State University joined the United States Green Building Council (USGBC) and the Association for the Advancement of Sustainability in Higher Education (AASHE).

 FSU Sustainable Campus was created in 2010.
 Today, it has numerous programs, annual events, and initiatives that encourage students, faculty and staff to participate in sustainability on campus.